ShiaAnanth/PathFinder-RAG/README.md

 ```
 ## Requirements

-## 📦 Requirements

 This project relies on several Python libraries for web scraping, text processing, embeddings, vector storage, and model inference.
+To run the RAG model you must install the dependencies below:

 ### Required Python Packages